MOSAIC® HAIR RESTORATION : A Paradigm Shift in Hair Transplant Surgery

-Follicular Isolation Technique, referred to as FIT, is a technique co-developed by Dr. Rose.
-The procedure involves removing the naturally occurring groupings of hair (follicular units) one by one.
-With a FIT procedure, the donor hairs are isolated and removed with a one millimeter punch device which is often utilized with a specially constructed head positioning device co-developed by Dr. Rose.
+The FUE procedure involves removing the naturally occurring groupings of hair (follicular units) one by one.
+With an FUE procedure, the donor hairs are isolated and removed with a one millimeter punch device.

 The advantages of this technique include maintaining the donor area without any linear scar visible to the naked eye.
 In fact the donor area appears to heal faster than with traditional methods and the patient can wear his or her hair as short as desired, but not completely shaven without being concerned about a linear scar.

 The technique is especially useful for young men who want to have a procedure, do not require large numbers of grafts,and wish to wear their hair very short.

 In addition, the patients who have a limited donor area can also benefit from this procedure.
 Many patients who have been extensively harvested are not good candidates for further strip harvesting.
 For these patients, grafts that would otherwise be unavailable may be obtained in significant numbers via FUE.